TempleDSS/Webscraping-Youtube/README.md

 Wordfish R Code: http://www.wordfish.org/software.html See Adapted WordFish code in Repository.

+We're working on a Zotero reading list on Youtube Studies: https://www.zotero.org/groups/2420013/youtube_studies

-Upcoming: Tutorial on Webscraping YouTube with R code from API, through data wrangling, to WordFish analysis
+And a tutorial on Webscraping YouTube with R code from API, through data wrangling, to WordFish analysis